MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Eight digits with no spaces or delimiters
+eight digits with no spaces or delimiters

 ### Pattern

-Eight digits
+eight digits

 ### Checksum